 We had heard great things about Granada, but to be honest we were both a little disappointed.
-In retrospect, we think we had been spoilt by the numerous and stunning colonial cities that we had experienced in Mexico.
-Although Granada was pleasant enough, it didn’t live up to what we had seen elsewhere.
+We had come from Leon, a city which felt much authentic than Granada.
+Additionally, we think we had been spoilt by the numerous and stunning colonial cities that we had experienced in Mexico.
+It somehow felt as though Granada was trying too hard to please the tourists rather than being itself.
+Having said that, there are lots of adventurous attractions just outside the city and we enjoyed trying the many restaurants.
+Join us in exploring Granada, Nicaragua.

 La Calzada – Restaurant Row

-The main drag of the city, La Calzada, was brimming with bars and restaurants and no different from every other tacky tourist street in the world.
-We did, however, enjoy eating at The Garden Café Additionally, Café de los Suenos was very good.
+The main drag of the city, La Calzada, was brimming with bars and restaurants – there was even an Irish pub.
+One of our favourites things about Granada was the food.
+We enjoyed many of the restaurants but particularly The Garden Café and Café de los Suenos.
 Both had attractive décor, a welcoming atmosphere and served superb food.

 Cafe de las Sonrisas